Annapurna Base Camp Trek Distance

 Poon Hill and Annapurna Base Camp Combination:

-The other notable deviation from the standard Annapurna Base Camp Trek is climbing the top Poon Hill, 3,210 meters, into the above outline.
+The other notable deviation from the standard Annapurna Base Camp Trek is climbing the top of Poon Hill, 3,210 meters, into the above outline.

-Poon hill is popular for the view of the rising sun and has the view point of Dhaulagiri, Machapuchare-also known as the Fish Tail Mountain and Annapurna South in the background.
+Poon Hill is popular for the view of the rising sun and has the viewpoint of Dhaulagiri, Machapuchare, also known as the Fish Tail Mountain, and Annapurna South in the background.

 The trek, which usually starts with a classical route, diverts on Day 3 at Ghorepani onto the path to Poon Hill, proceeding towards Tadapani.